Some tourists think Amsterdam is a city of sin, but in truth it is a city of freedom. And in freedom, most people find sin.

 If you’re traveling via Amsterdam’s Schiphol Airport and are looking for a quick trip to a cofeeshop during your layover, the Central Coffeeshop is your best bet.

 Coffeeshop Central is around 150 meters away from the Central Station and it even opens up as early as 7 am.
-[Click here from the walking directions from the Central Station].
+[Click here for the walking directions from the Central Station].

 Please keep in mind that you will have to catch a train from the airport to reach Amsterdam Central Station.
 You can’t really smoke a joint inside here, you’ll have to do stand outside to do so.